15 WLW/Lesbian Romance Books You Must Read

 4. Music from Another World

-Sharon, her pen pal, lives in San Francisco, and she’s dealing with her brother coming out as gay and reconciling that with the Catholic beliefs.
+Sharon, her pen pal, lives in San Francisco, and she’s dealing with her brother coming out as gay and reconciling that with Catholic beliefs.
 These girls grow closer, and they form a deep friendship.
 You also begin to explore the gay rights movements at this time.

 Music from Another World